-Recent suicides by entrepreneur Kate Spade and chef/tv star Anthony Bordaine, reminded me that if money, power, influence, tons friends and excitement can’t hold back depression and suicidal thoughts, what’s keeping a kid in my youth group from ending his or her life?
+Suicides by entrepreneur Kate Spade and chef/tv star Anthony Bordaine, remind me that if money, power, influence, tons friends and excitement can’t hold back depression and suicidal thoughts, what’s keeping a kid in my youth group from ending his or her life?

 Here’s the podcast

-This report, last year (2017) show that teen suicide is on the rise
+This report, in 2017 shows that teen suicide is on the rise

 Let me share 10 youth ministry practices that could keep a kid from ending their life.